TessellationAshpool/gen8to2conv/README.md

 The face texture must be converted to a png file and named in the following way:<br>
 g8fbasefacemapd_1001.png<br>
 <br>
 The script conv_png.sh is included to perform the jpg file conversion.
 Place the script into any folder that has files that conversion is wanted to be done on.
-Run the script to convert all jpg files to png files.<br>
+Run the script to convert all jpg files to png files.
+If running this script is wanted, imagemagick needs to be installed.<br>
 <br>
 Next, one needs to download Genesis 2 into DAZ 3D for those textures.<br>
 <br>